cjstudioz/backtester/readme.md

 - CFD requires no margin and can trade position even when no balance
 - Futures Pnl settled before reference Notional Calculated (HACK)
 - Only supports european options at the moment
-= Able to trade fractional lots to achieve exact % of reference notional. and perfectly hedge
+- Able to trade fractional lots to achieve exact % of reference notional. and perfectly hedge
 - Very little attention has been given to floating point precision.
+- Options of any maturity in future is tradable for any business day